-Students who wish to change their schedule of classes or withdraw from a course(s) may do so during the defined change of schedule and withdrawal period, respectively for each session.
+Students who wish to change their schedule of classes or withdraw from a course(s) may do so during the defined add/ drop and withdrawal period, respectively, for each session.
 These dates are published in the schedule of classes.

 Adding a Course